NLnetLabs/unbound-manual/source/topics/filtering/tags-views.rst

   local-zone-tag: somegamblingsite.example malware
   local-zone-tag: matchestwotags.example "malware gambling"

 A local-zone can have multiple tags, as illustrated in the example above.
-The tagged local-zones will be used if one or more tags match the client.
-So, the matchestwotags.example local-zone will be used for all clients with at least the malware or gambling tag.
+The tagged local-zones will be used if one or more tags match the query.
+So, the matchestwotags.example local-zone will be used for all queries with at least the malware or gambling tag.
 The used local-zone type will be the type specified in the matching local-zone.
-It is possible to depend the local-zone type on the client address and tag combination.
-Setting tag specific local-zone types can be done using *access-control-tag-action*:
+It is possible to depend the local-zone type on the client and tag combination.
+Setting tag specific local-zone types can be done using *access-control-tag-action* and/or *interface-tag-action*:

 .. code-block:: text

+  # Per client IP ...
   access-control-tag-action: 10.0.1.0/24 "malware" refuse
   access-control-tag-action: 10.0.2.0/24 "malware" deny

+  # ... and/or per listening interface
+  interface-tag-action: eth0 "malware" refuse
+  interface-tag-action: 10.0.0.1 "malware" deny

-In addition to configuring a local-zone type for some specific client address/tag match, it is also possible to set the used local-data RRs.
-This can be done using the *access-control-tag-data* element:
+In addition to configuring a local-zone type for specific clients/tag match, it is also possible to set the used local-data RRs.
+This can be done using the *access-control-tag-data* and/or *interface-tag-data* elements:

 .. code-block:: text

+  # Per client IP ...
   access-control-tag-data: 10.0.4.0/24 "gambling" "A 127.0.0.1"

+  # ... and/or per listening interface
+  interface-tag-data: 10.0.0.1 "gambling" "A 127.0.0.1"

-Sometimes you might want to override a local-zone type for a specific IP address block, regardless the type configured for tagged and untagged local zones, and regardless the type configured using access-control-tag action.
+Sometimes you might want to override a local-zone type for a specific IP prefix or interface, regardless the type configured for tagged and untagged local zones, and regardless the type configured using access-control-tag-action and/or interface-tag-action.
 This override can be done using *local-zone-override*.

 Views
 -----

 Tags make is possible to divide a large number of local-zones in categories, and assign these categories to a large number of IP address blocks.
-As tags on the IP address blocks and local-zones are stored in bitmaps, it is advised to keep the number of tags low.
-If a lot of clients have their own local-zones, without sharing these to other IP address blocks, it can result a large amount tags.
-In this situation is is more convenient to give the client's IP address block its own tree containing local-zones.
+As tags on the clients and local-zones are stored in bitmaps, it is advised to keep the number of tags low.
+Specifically for client prefixes (i.e., access-control-tag*), if a lot of clients have their own local-zones, without sharing these to other IP prefixes, it can result in a large amount tags.
+In this situation it is more convenient to give the clients' IP prefix its own tree containing local-zones.
 Another benefit of having a separate local zone tree is that it makes it possible to apply a local-zone action to a part of the domain space, without having other local-zone elements of subdomains overriding this.
 Configuring a client specific local-zone tree can be done using views.

 A view is a named list of configuration options.
 The supported view configuration options are local-zone and local-data.

 A view is configured using a view clause.
 There may be multiple view clauses, each with a unique name.
 For example:

 .. code-block:: text